 ASA Assessment: Complaint upheld

-the references in the text to the dearly departed JC , a sacrilecious [sic] bonus and that's disrespectful , all contributed to the impression that the image was a reference not simply to a generic, historic crucifixion but to
+with the references in the text to the dearly departed JC , a sacrilecious [sic] bonus and that's disrespectful , all contributed to the impression that the image was a reference not simply to a generic, historic crucifixion

-the crucifixion of Jesus Christ.
-Given that context, we considered that the way in which the ad made light of the subject matter, with the play on words NAILED ON BONUS ; the jokey language of BETWEEN 5-25 QUID , dearly departed
+but to the crucifixion of Jesus Christ.
+Given that context, we considered that the way in which the ad made light of the subject matter, with the play on words NAILED ON BONUS ; the jokey language of BETWEEN 5-25 QUID , dearly

-JC and sacrilecious Bonus , and the cartoon-style image of blood dripping from the hand pierced by the nail, a particularly sacred image for Christians, were likely to cause serious offence to some recipients.
-We considered the offence
+departed JC and sacrilecious Bonus , and the cartoon-style image of blood dripping from the hand pierced by the nail, a particularly sacred image for Christians, were likely to cause serious offence to some recipients.
+We considered

-was likely to be particularly strongly felt by those of the Christian faith at Easter, when the imagery would have a particularly strong resonance.
-We considered that the ad was likely to cause serious offence and concluded that it was therefore
+the offence was likely to be particularly strongly felt by those of the Christian faith at Easter, when the imagery would have a particularly strong resonance.
+We considered that the ad was likely to cause serious offence and concluded that it

 We welcomed Boylesports Enterprise's assurance that the ad had finished its run.
 The ad must not appear again in its current form.
 We told Boylesports Enterprise to ensure future ads did not cause serious or widespread offence.